Czeach/Project-2b/README.md

 # Project-2b
-This is the project for the business card design.
-It was done in a constraint layout containing cardviews, imageviews and textviews
+This project is a business card design.
+It was done using a constraint layout containing cardviews, imageviews and textviews

 ![Business card design](images/business_page.png)